leihu-ds/project/docs/reproduction_log.md

 ### Notes:
 This entry records the modelling improvement stage rather than exact paper replication.
 The final interpretation should emphasize that Guardian and Reddit improved under the local reproducible pipeline, while Twitter remains a challenging short-text dataset where topic diversity and human interpretability are more informative than coherence alone.
+## Entry 17

+### Date:
+2026-06-01

+### Member:
+Fan Zhao

+### Branch:
+member4

+### Task:
+Final documentation integration and reproducibility summary.

+### Dataset:
+The Guardian / Reddit / Twitter/X

+### Script / Notebook:
+N/A

+### Environment:
+GitHub web interface

+### Parameters:
+N/A

+### Result:
+Integrated the final information from Member 1, Member 2, and Member 3 into the Member 4 documentation.
+Updated the results comparison using the final improved BERTopic outputs from Member 3.
+Added the distinction between initial metadata records and final model-ready datasets based on Member 2's data reproduction summary.
+Created the final reproducibility report to summarise the overall workflow, issues, results, team contributions, and limitations.

+### Error / Issue:
+No new technical error occurred at this stage.
+The main remaining limitation is that the original full-text and cleaned datasets used in the paper were not fully available, so exact replication was not possible.

+### Output Files:
+- docs/results_comparison.md
+- docs/final_report.md
+- docs/issues.md
+- docs/reproduction_log.md

+### Comparison with Paper:
+The final documentation reports the project as a partial reproduction.
+The team successfully generated local BERTopic outputs for The Guardian, Reddit, and Twitter/X, but the results cannot be treated as exact replications because the recovered local datasets differ from the original paper corpus.

+### Notes:
+This final step completes Member 4's role in results and documentation.
+The main contribution is making the reproduction process transparent by documenting what worked, what failed, what was fixed, and what limitations remained.